Praful/advent_of_code/README.md

 python day06.py
 ```

+Generally, the programs will run for the test input file and the real input file.
+However, the
-The `data` directory contains test input files.
-These are copied from each day's problem description.
-The real input files are personal to each user and the
+`data` directories contain only the test input files.
+These are copied from each day's problem
+description.
+The real input files are personal to each user and the creator of Advent of Code has
-creator of Advent of Code has asked not to share the files.
-If you haven't already, you'll need to
+asked not to share the files.
+If you haven't already, you'll need to register for Advent of Code.
-register for Advent of Code.
-Once registered, you can download your input files and place them in the `data` directory.
+Once registered, you can download your input files and place them in the right year's `data`
+directory.
+Remember to rename the file to match the day's number.
+The filename format for the real input
+files is `dayXX.txt` where XX is the day's number, starting at 01, 02, ..., 25.

+Since the real input files are not in the `data` directory, you will get an error if you try to run the programs unamended.
+To run the scripts without the real input files, comment out the parts that run with the real input files.

 You may need to install some Python libraries by running: